 Discoverers, Navigators and Cartographers

-When the European nations relinquished the medieval era and entered into the renaissance,
+When the European nations left the Middle Ages behind and set out into the age of

-many of their brave man set out to (re)-discover the world beyond the horizon.
+the Renaissance, many of their brave men set out to (re)discover the world beyond

-Some were driven by scientific curiosity, other by adventure or just greed.
+Some were driven by scientific curiosity, others by adventure or simply by greed.

 Unfortunately, the social and political consequences of these adventures were

-In the wake of the discoverers, came the soldiers and the priests.
+In the wake of the explorers came the soldiers and the priests.

 The indigenous people of these "new" worlds were deprived of their land, enslaved